YDIB11/Swissdata/index.markdown

     <div class="sdx-panel" data-animate="fade-up" markdown="1">

-No analysis of innovation footprints would be complete without examining **the most transformative period in recent technology history**: the AI era launched by ChatGPT in November 2022.
+No analysis of innovation footprints would be complete without examining **the most transformative period in recent technology history**, the AI era that became impossible to ignore after ChatGPT in November 2022.

+This era is recent and still unfolding.
+We can tell it is a huge innovative moment, but we do not yet know how big it is.
+Ten years from now, people may look back and say, that was the turning point.
+Or they may say it was one milestone in a longer sequence that started earlier and matured later.

+If you said "AI started in 2022", that is not quite right.
+AI has decades of research behind it.
+What happened in late 2022 is the public inflection point, when capabilities became visible to millions overnight, and markets were forced to price the consequences.

+So in this section we do something different.
+We take a step back and study AI as a multi-year repricing, not only a collection of 30-day windows.

+<p class="sdx-note">PLACEHOLDER: Add a long-horizon AI timeline view from 2022 to 2024, with key events annotated (ChatGPT, LLaMA, GPT 4, Copilot, Blackwell).</p>

 ---

 ## Before and After: The Great Reshuffling

-The AI era didn't just create winners, it restructured the entire technology landscape.
+The AI era did not just create winners, it restructured the entire technology landscape.

 <p class="sdx-note">PLACEHOLDER: Insert Before/After AI Era comparison chart.</p>